emabee/flexi_logger/README.md

 Adds an additional write mode that decouples `flexi_logger`'s I/O from your application threads.
 Works with `log_to_stdout()`, `log_to_stderr()`, and `log_to_file()`.
-See [here](./docs/diagrams.pdf) for a performance comparison of some write modes.
+See [performance comparison](./docs/diagrams.pdf) of some write modes.

 Adds dependencies to
 [`crossbeam-channel`](https://docs.rs/crossbeam-channel/latest/crossbeam_channel/)